 - 3/4 teaspoon kosher salt

 - 1/2 teaspoon baking powder

 - optional – 1 cup semi-sweet chocolate chips

 - Preheat oven to 375°F. Coat a 9×5- inch loaf pan with nonstick spray.
 Line the bottom and up the short sides of the pan with a strip of parchment paper.
 Coat again with nonstick spray.
 Set aside.

 - In a medium bowl whisk together the oil, eggs, vanilla, and sugars until smooth.
 Stir in the zucchini.
 Set aside.

-- In a large bowl whisk together the flour, salt, baking soda, and baking powder.
+- In a large bowl whisk together the flour, cinnamon, salt, baking soda, and baking powder.
 Using a wooden spoon or rubber spatula stir the wet ingredients into the dry ingredients and mix until combined.

 - Stir in the chocolate chips and walnuts if desired.